Lizzie Mary Cullen

 Lizzie Mary Cullen is a British artist situated in London.

 Biography

-A former production assistant for Warner.bros., Cullen worked on the Harry Potter films prior to venturing into the art world.
-After graduating from Goldsmiths in 2008 Cullen has exhibited in London, New York and Paris and has been profiled in The Independent, on BBC London and in Wired.
+Cullen was a production assistant for Warner Bros., working on the Harry Potter films, prior to venturing into the art world.
+After graduating from Goldsmiths in 2008, Cullen has exhibited in London, New York and Paris and has been profiled in The Independent, on BBC London and in Wired.

 Her work is rooted in psychogeography and mapping urban landscapes.
 In 2011 she was named one of the Hot 50 people making a difference in design by Design Week magazine.
 Her clients include Zizzi, MTV, Harvey Nichols, HTC, First Direct, Somerset House, and Penguin Books.
 She is also a regular contributor to Design Week magazine, and is featured often in many leading design publications.
 Clients include Universal, MTV, Lewis Hamilton, Oxfam and The Guardian.